levelkdev/futarchy-template/README.md

 deploy `github.com/levelkdev/oracle-manager-app`:
   * `aragon apm publish major --files dist`

-run `npm run deploy:local` to deploy the template to the local devchain
+run `npm run deploy:rpc` to deploy the template to the local devchain

 run `npm run newFutarchyDAO:local` to deploy a futarchy DAO to the local devchain